Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-incremental-instructions.md

 > The sample in this folder is part of a multi-phase tutorial.
 This folder is about the second phase named **Web API now calls Microsoft Graph**.
 > The first phase is available from [1.
 Desktop app calls Web API](../1.%20Desktop%20app%20calls%20Web%20API).
 >
-> This article (README.md) contains the full instructions on how to configure the sample.
-If you have gone through Phase 1 and have already configured your Web API rather switch to the instructions for an incremental configuration in [README-incremental-instructions.md](README-incremental-instructions.md)
+> This article [README-incremental-instructions.md](README-incremental-instructions.md) builds on top of the README.md of the first part.
+If you want to see the full instructions on how to configure the sample, see [README.md](README.md)

 > At that time, the Azure AD v2.0 endpoint does not yet completely support the on-behalf-of flow for users signing-in with a Microsoft Personal account.
 Limitations are called out in the [Current limitations](#Current-limitations) section